 Leave your bandage/wrap on for a few hours after your tattoo procedure.
-After removing the bandage/wrap wash your tattoo thoroughly (but carefully) using warm water and a fragrance-free soap to remove any excess/dried blood and plasma.
+After removing the bandage/wrap, wash your tattoo thoroughly (but carefully) using warm water and a fragrance-free soap to remove any excess/dried blood and plasma.

 Wash your tattoo regularly.
 Continue to use a fragrance-free soap and warm water to clean your tattoo at least twice a day.

 Repeat the cleaning process until the tattoo is fully healed.
-Remember that your tattoo isn’t completely safe from germs and bacteria until it has completely finished scabbing and peeling.
+Remember that your tattoo isn’t totally safe from germs and bacteria until it has completely finished scabbing and peeling.
 Continue to wash the tattoo until this point (usually about 2 weeks).

 Don’t pick and pull at the flaking/scabbing skin.
 Picking away at your healing tattoo can delay healing, cause fading, and increase the chances of infection.

 Stay away from the sun.
 Don’t expose your new tattoo to intense sunlight and don’t apply any sun lotion to the area until it has fully healed.